Tuesday, October 29, 2024

 2 april Finike and surroundings

 That peaceful sleep was quite short for Rob.
 He was almost chomping at the bit to find all those scaly creatures around the bungalow.
 His first round in the early sunlight got him a some rustling through the grass of one of the two Heremites skinks and a hunger for some grains.
-After that grainy breakfast, we both did a little trip around our bungalow, through the meadows and up a little hill that functioned as an agora (a marketplace/meeting place) for the people that lived here in the past.
+After that grainy breakfast, we both did a little trip around our bungalow, through the meadows and up a little hill that functioned as an acropolis for the people that lived here in the past.
 Here we found a Dahl's whip snake (Platyceps najadum), dwarf snake (Erenis modestus) and a couple of Worm snakes (Xerotyphlops vermicularis).
 A walk back along the creek we actually saw our first Levant water frogs with our own eyes.

 A good start